 Despite the valiant efforts of those involved, twelve men lost their lives.
 Three were lost on board and nine after entering the water.

-In total, one hundred and thirty-seven out of the one hundred and forty-nine on board were rescued, obviously a great credit to all involved and testament to the calm and orderly manner in which the ship was abandoned.
+In total, one hundred and thirty-seven out of the one hundred and forty-nine on board were rescued, obviously a great credit to all involved and a testament to the calm and orderly manner in which the ship was abandoned.

 The last lifeboat was recovered by HMS Alacrity at 23.00.